FlashArray Array Manager Overview

 So a simple question is, why do I need a pod?
 Why not just create volumes with no pod?
 Well, an important part of a pod is that is not only a unique namespace, but a mobile namespace.
 It is a namespace that can be moved non-disruptively from one physical FlashArray to another.
 It is not forever tied to where it was initially created.
 This allows a user such as yourself to be able to move a group of volumes and their resources (snapshots, asynchronous replication groups, etc) to another FlashArray as needed.

 A pod is moved between arrays through a process called stretching.
 "Stretching" a pod means making that pod and all of its internal resources (volumes, snapshots, protection groups) available on a 2nd array simultaneously.
 When a pod exists on two arrays at once, all of the volumes can also be written to and read from on both FlashArrays at once.
 This configuration is referred to as ActiveCluster.
 ActiveCluster is the FlashArray term for active-active synchronous replication.

-A pod can then be unstretched from one array and then stretched back to the original array or a completely different array.
+A pod can then be unstretched from one array, which effectively moves the pod to a new array.
+It can then be stretched back to the original array or a completely different array.

-So a basic process around pods might be:
+So a basic process around pod management might be: